ergochat/ergo/docs/MANUAL.md

 If you're looking for a bot that supports modern IRCv3 features, check out [bitbot](https://github.com/jesopo/bitbot/)!

-## Kiwi
+## Kiwi IRC

-[Kiwi IRC](https://github.com/kiwiirc/kiwiirc/) is a web-based IRC client at the bleeding edge of IRCv3 support.
-In particular, it is the only major client to support fully Oragono's server-side history features.
+[Kiwi IRC](https://github.com/kiwiirc/kiwiirc/) is a web-based IRC client with excellent IRCv3 support.
+In particular, it is the only major client to fully support Oragono's server-side history features.
 For a demonstration of these features, see the [Oragono testnet](https://testnet.oragono.io/kiwi).

 Current versions of Kiwi are 100% static files (HTML and Javascript), running entirely in the end user's browser without the need for a separate server-side backend.
 This frontend can connect directly to Oragono, using Oragono's support for native websockets.
 For best interoperability with firewalls, you should run an externally facing web server on port 443 that can serve both the static files and the websocket path, then have it reverse-proxy the websocket path to Oragono.
 For example, configure the following listener in ircd.yaml: